 - Tools (including associated videos): On your journey to starting up and/or scaling your social enterprise there will be a number of problems and opportunities that you will need to navigate.
 Within A.S.E.S.S. we have done our best to condense the best expertise we could find to help you move your idea forward;

 - Coaching: Organizations that have watched the videos and filled out the tools are able to apply to take part in our Coaching process.
 This process has been designed to work one-on-one with social entrepreneurs to build your capacity (train your mind) to use the A.S.E.S.S. tools.
 We require the completion of the A.S.E.S.S. videos and tools as a shared foundation is key to the sessions.
-We are only able to intake a limited number of organizations per year into the coaching process and unfortunately these spaces are filled for the remainder of 2021— further details on how we coach and the application process for 2022 can be found in the below ‘Coaching’ section;
+We are only able to intake a limited number of organizations per year into the coaching process and further details on how we coach and the application process can be found in the below ‘Coaching’ section;

 - Funding: If your organization is an Alberta based charity that feels that don’t need tools or coaching but only needs funding to help you get to the next level of your venture, check out the A.S.E.S.S.
 Funding page for details.

 - Your Journey: Tools & Videos (including links to the available resources and our Cheat Sheet)

 - Coaching (including the application process and FAQs)

 Your Journey: Tools & Videos

 If the above seems like something that will help you move your social enterprise idea forward, as a first step we encourage you to watch the below video that will lay out the goals of A.S.E.S.S. and flag for you some key things to keep in mind as you make your way through the associated tools: